sodadata/docs/soda/data-contracts.md

 <!--Linked to UI, access Shlink-->
 *Last modified on {% last_modified_at %}*

-Use Soda's data contracts to set data quality standards for data products.
+Use **Soda data contracts** to set data quality standards for data products.
 In a programmatic Soda scan, Soda executes the standards as data quality checks.
 {% include code-header.html %}
 ```yaml
 dataset: CUSTOMERS